trancedu/PocketFlow-Tutorial-Cursor/README.md

 - **Note**: This project hasn't been pressure-tested or optimized.
 We intentionally keep it simple for learning and customization.

-## I built this in just an hour, and you can, too.
+## I built this in just 1 day, and you can, too.

 - I built using [**Agentic Coding**](https://the-pocket.github.io/PocketFlow/guide.html), the fastest development paradigm, where humans simply [design](docs/design.md) and agents [code](flow.py).